 For the Chocolate Sauce

 Mix together the icing sugar, cocoa, melted butter and boiling water.
 Pop the desiccated coconut into a separate bowl.
 Place a wire cooling rack over a baking tray so it's ready for the dipped lamingtons.
+Tip: Keep your boiling water near by, if your chocolate sauce starts to harden, add a dash more water and mix it in thoroughly then continue to coat as normal.

 One at a time, place each slice of sponge cake on a fork and dunk it in the chocolate sauce.
 You may need to roll it around a bit to ensure it's completely covered.
 Then use the fork to lift the cake out of the chocolate and pop it into the coconut.
 Use the fork to cover the cake with coconut, then once coated, transfer to the wire rack to dry.